11 Best Practices to Improve Your React Code Quality in 2026

 2 Optimizing Performance with useMemo and useCallback Hook

 useMemo and useCallback are the two hooks that can help in optimizing the performance of the application in React.
+With the React Compiler in 2026, these hooks complement automatic memoization, but manual use is still key for complex computations.

 const MyComponent = ({ list }) => {